salahjebali/DeepLearningApplications_labs/lab2/README.md

 The perplexity value obtained (4.63) on the validation set indicates that the language model has a relatively low level of uncertainty when predicting the next token based on the context provided.
 Lower perplexity values generally suggest better performance in predicting the next token in a sequence.
 However, perplexity alone may not capture all aspects of text generation quality, especially in creative tasks like poetry generation.
 Infact, as we have seen in the previous subjective analysis, the **semantic** and **metric** results were really low, and this verify the need of both subjective and objective analysis for nlp tasks, and that poetry generation is a very hard task.

+# Exercise 2: Working with Real LLMs

+The key classes that you will work with are GPT2Tokenizer to encode text into sub-word tokens, and the GPT2LMHeadModel.
+Note the LMHead part of the class name -- this is the version of the GPT2 architecture that has the text prediction heads attached to the final hidden layer representations (i.e. what we need to generate text).

+Instantiate the GPT2Tokenizer and experiment with encoding text into integer tokens.
+Compare the length of input with the encoded sequence length.

+Tip: Pass the return_tensors='pt' argument to the togenizer to get Pytorch tensors as output (instead of lists).

+## 2.1.0: Introduction

+In this experiment, I employed GPT-2 model, obtained from Hugging Face's pre-trained models, as our text generator.
+The primary goal was to conduct a qualitative evaluation to assess the model's performance in generating text that exhibits coherence, grammatical correctness, and semantic fidelity to the given prompts.
+I used three diverse English prompts to test the model's capabilities and variations of temperature were employed to explore the impact on the generated outputs.

+1. **Selected Prompts**:

+A sentence from "La Divina Commedia" by Dante Alighieri, a masterpiece of classic literature.
+A line from the lyrics of The Weeknd, a renowned Canadian singer, representing contemporary language usage.
+An excerpt from a speech delivered by Martin Luther King, representing historical and impactful prose.

+2. **Temperature Variation**:
+To understand how the temperature parameter influences text generation, we conducted the experiments for each prompt three times, using different temperature settings: 0.3, 0.6, and 0.9.
+The temperature parameter controls the randomness of the generated text.
+Lower values like 0.3 produce more focused and deterministic outputs, while higher values like 0.9 introduce greater diversity and creativity.

+3. **Mode do_sample = True**:
+During the experiments, we used the setting do_sample = True, as we observed that when do_sample was set to False, the model repetitively generated the same sentence.
+By enabling do_sample, we allowed the model to explore more possibilities and produce diverse outputs.

+4. **Evaluation Criteria**:
+The evaluation of the generated text was performed based on three key criteria:

+   1. Grammar: We assessed the correctness of grammar in the generated sentences to ensure they were structurally accurate and well-formed.
+   2. Coherence with the Author: Our aim was to examine if the generated text remained coherent with the style and language typically used by the original authors (Dante Alighieri, The Weeknd, and Martin Luther King).
+   3. Semantics: We evaluated whether the generated text retained the intended meaning of the original prompts and whether it conveyed meaningful information.

 # Exercise 3.1: Reusing Pre-trained LLMs for Training a Text Classifier